 Kyle graduated to the U25 squad and reignited his partnership with Simon Spencer winning the U25 Channel Trophy and the Junior Camrose that year.

-After a break from the squad, Kyle has been playing with Toby Nonnenmacher since 2016 and they will play in the Junior Camrose in Ireland this February.
+After a break from the squad, Kyle has been playing with Toby Nonnenmacher since 2016.

 Kyle has also represented the Cambridge University team on numerous occasions.
 He remains undefeated in the annual Varsity match against Oxford having won on 5 occasions and has won the Portland Bowl 3 years in a row.

 Kyle’s main ambitions in life are to play a 20 board set without being told off at least once by Michael Byrne, secondly for someone apart from himself to read his column in English Bridge and finally to win the Bermuda Bowl: all of which are as improbable as each other.

 Last updated: February 2017